 Your server is responsible for generating the client token, which contains all of the necessary configuration information to set up the client SDKs.
 When your server provides a client token to your client, it authenticates the application to communicate directly to Braintree.

 Your client is responsible for obtaining the client token from your server and initializing the client SDK.
-If this succeeds, the client will generate a payment method nonce.

 Payment method nonce